invariant-labs/protocol/docs/docs/tutorial/networks.md

 - **Devnet** - Devnets, or development networks, are similar to testnets but are specifically intended for developers to build and test applications in a controlled environment.

-- **Eclipse** - [Eclipse](https://eclipse.invariant.app/) Network is a separate blockchain project focused on Ethereum that leverages Solana's powerful Sealevel Virtual Machine (SVM) under the hood.
-This allows developers to build familiar Ethereum applications that run on the Eclipse network, essentially enjoying the benefits of Solana's speed and efficiency on the Ethereum blockchain.
-It acts like a bridge, using Solana's tech to streamline transactions on Ethereum without completely replacing the Ethereum network itself.

-Each network serves a particular purpose within the ecosystem, providing developers and users with options for testing, development, and innovation while maintaining interoperability with the broader Solana blockchain network.
+- **Eclipse** - [Eclipse](https://eclipse.invariant.app/) Network is a secure, high-performance Layer 2 (L2) blockchain network built on Ethereum, leveraging Solana Virtual Machine's (SVM) parallel processing for unmatched speeds, Ethereum's validating bridge for security, Celestia's data availability sampling for scalable verification, and acting as a shared platform for various applications to achieve cross-application composability.